NiGhTTraX/strong-mock/README.md

 ## Requirements

 strong-mock requires an environment that supports the [ES6 Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-This is necessary to create dynamic mocks from types because TypeScript does not support reflection e.g. exposing the type info at runtime.
+This is necessary to create dynamic mocks from types because TypeScript does not support reflection i.e. exposing the type info at runtime.

 ## Usage